dsi-engineering-ag/kubernetes-hands-on/01-deployment/readme.md

 Please use the qemu driver together with socket_vmnet.

-`minikube delete && minikube start --driver qemu --network socket_vmnet --cpus 3 --memory 3072`
+`minikube start --driver qemu --network socket_vmnet --cpus 3 --memory 3072`

 ## 0. Connect to your cluster